Dog Breed Cost Calculator

 Breeder price range.
 Adoption fees are typically $50-$500.

-Breed Comparison Table
+Dog Breed Cost Comparison

 Annual Cost Breakdown